-A cover letter is a career marketing tool designed to introduce the job seeker, highlight notable qualifications and career successes, and generate an invitation for a personal interview.
+Cover letters are a career marketing tool designed to introduce the you, show that you have researched the company, highlight your notable qualifications and career successes, and generate an invitation for a personal interview.
+They are a chance to provide more in-depth information than a resume.